swcarpentry/python-novice-inflammation/episodes/01-numpy.md

 12/7
 ~~~

-However to do anything useful and/or interesting we need to assign values to _variables_
+However, to do anything useful and/or interesting we need to assign values to _variables_
 (or link _objects_ to names/variables).
 The line below [assigns]({{ page.root }}/reference/#assign) the value `60` to a
 [variable]({{ page.root }}/reference/#variable) `weight_kg`: